wiheto/teneto/README.md

-# tegrato
+# teneto
-**Te**mporal **Gra**ph **To**ols - by William Hedley (wiheto)
+**Te**mporal **Ne**twork **To**ols - by William Hedley (wiheto)

 ## What is here?

-At the moment only one plotting tool to create temporal graphs.
+At the moment only one plotting tool to create temporal networks.
 But more things are coming soon.
 This will be more complete but at the moment I wrote this text in about 15 minutes and is incomplete.

 ## Slice Plots